GuildCrafts/skills/A_TRAIL.md

   - then write a simple `assert` function yourself
   - then use it to write tests for those native objects

 ### Basic HTML and CSS

+In this skill group were focused on generating static HTML & CSS.
+No JavaScript.
+No animations.
+No interactions.
+If you get these skills down you should have an extremely firm foundation when learn how to make more complex, responsive and interactive components.

 #### Skills